johnny-quesada-developer/react-hooks-global-states/README.md

 Please be aware that the third parameter is a **dispose callback**, which can be particularly useful in **high-order** functions when you want to release any resources associated with the hook.
 By invoking the dispose callback, the hook will no longer report any changes, ensuring that resources are properly cleaned up.
 This allows for efficient resource management and can be beneficial in scenarios where you need to handle resource cleanup or termination in a controlled manner.

-## Setter
+## stateMutator

-Similarly, the **contactsSetter** method allows you to modify the state stored in **useContacts**.
+Similarly, the **contactsMutator** method allows you to modify the state stored in **useContacts**.
 You can use this method to update the state with a new value or perform any necessary state mutations without the restrictions imposed by **hooks**.

 These additional methods provide a more flexible and granular way to interact with the state managed by **useContacts**.
 You can retrieve and modify the state as needed, without establishing a subscription relationship or reactivity with the state changes.